 This study explores configurations for firm-environment alignment of entrepreneurial opportunity exploitation in technology-based ventures to explain firm performance.
-Classifying entrepreneurial opportunities by their source and location as technology-driven and market-driven, we develop a framework to investigate a multitude of factors in the firm and in the environment that influence firm performance only when aligned with each other.
-The study examines technology-based ventures using fuzzy-set Qualitative Comparative Analysis.
-Our results highlight the presence of complete firm-environment alignment of technological and market opportunity exploitation in cases with very high organisational growth rates.
-High growth cases are driven by market opportunity exploitation.
-Firm-environment misalignment characterises low growth cases.
-Our results extend entrepreneurial opportunity exploitation literature to encompass a configurational setting from a quality perspective and provides entrepreneurs, managers and policy-makers with informed choices of alternative growth strategies when focusing on organisational and policy priorities.
+Classifying entrepreneurial opportunities by their source and location as technology driven and market driven, we develop a framework to investigate a multitude of factors in the firm and in the environment that influence firm performance only when aligned with each other.
+The study examines technology-based ventures using fuzzy-set qualitative comparative analysis.
+Our results highlight the presence of complete firm-environment alignment of technological and market opportunity exploitation in cases with very high organizational growth rates.
+High-growth cases are driven by market opportunity exploitation.
+Firm-environment misalignment characterizes low-growth cases.
+Our results extend entrepreneurial opportunity exploitation literature to encompass a configurational setting from a quality perspective and provides entrepreneurs, managers, and policy-makers with informed choices of alternative growth strategies when focusing on organizational and policy priorities.